janzheng/Meteor-React-Alt-Base/README.md

   – added an update.js module to handle post edit updating;
   – added an ischecked function to the get-input-value file – added stricter validation schema for upsert

+– In order to be consistent with the tutorial, I've created `posts.js` which renders a list of posts in `posts-list.js`, but this unnecessarily seems to add more files / makes it convoluted

 – Post Index
   – added posts-index.js